-Dehydrated meat is easy to store and take with you if you're camping or hiking and is also a good way to store meat, because dehydrating reduces the bulk of meat, making it more compact.
+Dehydrated meat is easy to store and take with you if you're camping or hiking and is also a good way to store meat, as dehydrating reduces the bulk of meat, making it more compact.
 Dehydrating meat is a first step to preserving it, but dehydrating alone won't safely preserve meat.
-You also have to place your dehydrated meat in a safe place, in appropriate containers, for the proper amount of time.
-Taking the time to store and save dehydrated meat correctly ensures the meat will remain free from bacterial contamination and spoilage.

 Video of the Day